Things here at the Hillhouse are quiet these days.

 But even so, my feeling about this new single life is tenuous.

 My mood continues to ride the crests and valleys of a mildly manic state.
 I don’t reach the absolute lows that I know some people to experience.
-Rather, I experience what I can best describe as a loss of hope, a state which I can feel coming over me the way a person might feel a migraine coming on.
+Rather, I sense what I can best describe as a loss of hope, a state which I can feel coming over me the way a person might feel a migraine coming on.
 I try to get ready; I check the calendar for my next student, my next appointment, my next diversion… Mindful of the imminent low, I try to find the footholds that will get me through.

 And while I don’t experience the true euphoria of a manic high, some mornings I awake with my chest bursting with the thrill of possibility; my head swimming with enough ideas to fill a book.
 I pen dozens of notes to myself in a handful of tiny spiral notebooks which I keep throughout the house, having the absolute conviction that I will revisit these ideas, flesh them out and convert them into insightful posts.
 (A more honest part of me knows that this is not likely to happen.)